stonefield/bcms_sitemap/README.markdown

 Currently the module is placing a template for rendering the search engines in the administration interface, due to inflexible module facilities in BrowserCMS.
 (Should be on the backlog for the browser cms team).
 Meanwhile, that view has to be stored locally.

+# Issues

+I have had some issues with submitting updates to yahoo.
+This is currently under investigation.